Quarterly Financial Report for the quarter ended December 31, 2012

-The Agency is primarily funded through voted parliamentary spending authorities and statutory authorities for operating expenditures.
-Delivering departmental programs and services may depend on several risk factors such as economic and political fluctuations, managing new mandates, resource reductions and constraints, technological evolution, government priorities, and central agencies or government-wide initiatives.
+The Agency is funded through voted parliamentary spending authorities and statutory authorities for operating expenditures.
+Delivering departmental programs and services may depend on several risk factors such as economic and political fluctuations, managing new mandates, resource reductions and constraints, technological evolution, government priorities, and central agency or government-wide initiatives.

 The Agency is a demand-driven organization with a mandate dependent upon fulfilling service expectations of Canadians with respect to transportation issues.
 Therefore, changes within the external environment, government policies and the legislative mandate related to transport have an impact on the Agency’s operating environment.

-This Departmental Quarterly Financial Report reflects the results of the current fiscal period in relation to the Main Estimates and the Supplementary Estimates A and B. These include the reimbursement of the payout of severance pay and termination benefits for some employees for the period between April 1 and August 30 2011.
-The agency is anticipating additional expenditures related to these payouts until the end of the fiscal year, and consequently would be reimbursed for those funds by Treasury Board Secretariat.
+This Departmental Quarterly Financial Report reflects the results of the current fiscal period in relation to the Main Estimates and Supplementary Estimates A. Supplementary Estimates A include the reimbursement of the payout of severance pay and termination benefits for the period between April 1 and July 31, 2012.
+The Agency is anticipating additional expenditures related to these payouts until the end of the fiscal year, and consequently would be reimbursed for those funds by Treasury Board Secretariat.

-- Active monitoring of industry-related events and communications to gather intelligence on evolving trends in transportation and relevant policy developments;
+- Actively monitoring transport industry events and communications to understand evolving transportation trends and relevant policy developments;

-- Assessment of client satisfaction survey results to identify changes in expectations, identify areas of service delivery concerns and develop mitigative actions;
+- Analyzing client satisfaction survey results to identify changes in expectations, understand service delivery concerns, and adjust to client needs;

-- Monitoring, gathering and sharing of intelligence on government’s policy and central agency directive changes (e.g. performance and financial reporting, shared services, human resources);
+- Monitoring, gathering and sharing information about changes to government policy or central agency directives (e.g., performance and financial reporting, shared services, human resources);

-- Proactive participation in shared services reviews led by Treasury Board Secretariat and Public Works and Government Services Canada;
+- Participating in the shared services review led by Treasury Board Secretariat and Public Works and Government Services Canada;

-- Effective management of human and financial resources through implementing of the Agency’s HR Plan for the recruitment and retention, and by using an active vacancy management approach;
+- Effectively managing human and financial resources by implementing the Agency’s HR Plan for recruitment and retention, and by using an active vacancy management approach;

 4. Significant changes in relation to operations, personnel and programs